Dental Sealants Seal Out Tooth Decay

-The benefits of sealants are particularly great for young children and teenagers.
+The benefits of dental sealants are particularly great for young children and teenagers.

-Sealants protect the vulnerable cavity prone areas in back teeth that can be hard (especially for kids) to brush or floss.
+Sealants protect the vulnerable cavity prone areas in back molar teeth that can be hard (especially for kids) to brush or floss.
 The rigid surface area of back molars is particularly susceptible to germs and food build up as it is hard for toothbrush bristles to reach these spots.
-Essentially, dental sealants help protect all the pits and grooves (or nooks and crannies) from plaque and food buildup.
+Essentially, dental sealants for kids help protect all the pits and grooves (or nooks and crannies) in your child’s teeth from plaque and food buildup.

 By stopping decay, sealants for children can prevent the need for fillings or more invasive dental procedures down the road.
 In fact, some studies show that school-age children without sealants have up to three times more cavities than children with sealants.
 The simple, painless procedure can keep your child smiling for years to come!